10 Cheapest Ways to Move Out of State in 2026

 1. Rent a moving truck: Best for budget-friendly large moves

 With this option, you get the truck for a set number of days based on the distance of your move and do all the driving and heavy lifting.
 Because the moving company only provides a moving rental truck, you save significantly on moving costs.
-Just be sure to factor in gas, hotels, meals, and the time it will take to move.
+Factor in gas, hotels, meals, and drive time when planning your budget.

-- Penske, Budget, and U-Haul will price match each other, so get quotes from all three, even if you prefer a particular provider.
+- Price match: Penske, Budget, and U-Haul will price match each other, so get quotes from all three even if you have a preference.

 |